janaiscoding/fittrackr/README.md

 - Implemented a stable solution for dealing with image manipulation by relying on Cloudinary SaaS CDN, **improving performance by 90%** on fetching posts.
 - Secured sensitive information by adhering to using .env variables in all branches of the project.
 - All project routes are protected by verifying **JWT Token**.
 You can only access the app by validating the token with the API.
-- For UI I followed a **mobile-first approach** recommended by TailwindCSS best practices and opted for a **clean, modern design**, temporarily for light-mode only.
+- For UI I followed a **mobile-first approach** recommended by TailwindCSS best practices, now with Light and Dark mode!
 - Focused on creating an **accessible-friendly** experience, with a **95+ overall score** on Lighthouse scans.

 # Media and previews 👇🏻